librestack/librecast/README.md

 ## README

-Librecast is an *experimental* project to provide fast, efficient and scalable communication between servers by leveraging IPv6 multicast.
+Librecast is a project to provide fast, efficient and scalable communication between servers by leveraging IPv6 multicast.

 NB: this is a WORK IN PROGRESS and is INCOMPLETE.